 My biggest pet peeve in the technical skills of this game is the number of “experts” that are teaching our athletes about ….
 20 different ways to do 1 thing.
 This is the way softball analysis creating paralysis can prevent learning.
 Also referred to as paralysis by analysis.
-The worst is when young softball players are going to different hitting coaches and fielding coaches and pitching coaches and getting different theories on how to execute the skill After spending a few sessions with the new instructor, the players are sent out onto the field to play with their coach giving them even different information.
-Does that sound confusing to you??
+The worst is when young softball players are going to different hitting, fielding and pitching coaches and receiving different theories on how to execute the skill After spending a few sessions with the new instructor, the players are sent out onto the field to play with their coach giving them even more instructions on the same skills.
+Does that sound confusing to you?
 I would think it would be.

-I am sort of a sports purist and believe very strongly in the science of softball.
-Using the biomechanical principles of softball, there is actually only 1 way to most effectively utilize your body to maximize the power that you put on the ball with the bat.
+I am sort of a sports purist and believe very strongly in the science of sports and using the biomechanical principles of softball.
+This theory means for example, that there is one most effective way to maximize the power that you put on the ball with the bat.
 Did that make sense?
-Yes there are different ways of doing things and everyone has their own idiosyncrasies for execution, and coaches need to take that into consideration.
+Yes there are different ways of doing things and everyone will develop their own idiosyncrasies for execution, and coaches need to take that into consideration.
 The example I use though is that if everyone batted like Ricky Henderson the very successful major league baseball player, I would bet a dollar that the success rate would definitely not be the same.

 That said.
-What needs to happen I believe with softball players is that when you are 13 and over, it is a matter of refining the batting success by taking the strong points and building on them.
+I believe that what needs to happen with softball players, when they are 13 and over, is a matter of refining the batting success by taking the strong points and building on them.
 According the the Long Term Player Development Model, the most ideal time for skill acquisition is between the ages of 9 and 12.
-That doesn’t mean that skills cannot be learned, or that skills can not be improved when the are older.
+That doesn’t mean that new skills cannot be learned, or that skills can not be improved when the are older.
 However the ability to retain the amount of information relating to a specific skill is not as strong as when they are younger.